sugar-ryusei/3DFaciesModel/README.md

 The data includes the outcrop of a mass-transport deposit exposed in the Upper Cretaceous–Paleocene Akkeshi Formation along the Esashito coast of Hokkaido Island, northern Japan.

-To reproduce the 3D facies model, run the Python files in working_directory in this order.
+To reproduce the 3D facies model, run the Python files in `working_directory` folder in this order.

 ### 1. Translate 3D Point Cloud to 2D Images
 The point cloud of the outcrop is segmented and translated into a set of 2-D images that capture the color and roughness properties of the outcrop surface.